Woo (band)

 Woo is an experimental music duo from the UK.
 The band consists of brothers Mark (born in 1953) and Clive Ives (born in 1956).
 They grew up in the South of London.

 The band combine several musical styles, creating its own sound: Folk, Jazz, Pop, Ambient, Psychedelic as well as Healing Music.
 Woo is one of the first bands to incorporate acoustic instruments (clarinet, saxophone, Acoustic guitars, 12-string and bass guitars) into electronic music in the early 70's.
+Die Zeit wrote of them "ihre Musik ist so etwas wie ein offenes Geheimnis.
+Seit Jahrzehnten blüht sie in einem entlegenen, verwunschenen Garten" [their music is like an open secret.
+For decades it has been flowering in a remote, enchanted garden].

-The name of the band, Woo, refers to the sound of a musical saw,an instrument the brother's uncle Fred used to play.
+The name of the band, Woo, refers to the sound of a musical saw, an instrument the brothers' uncle Fred used to play.

 Biography

 Early life (1965-1974)

 The Ives brothers grow up in the South of London in Raynes Park before moving to Banstead.
-Their interest in music starts with seeing The Beatles on TV in the 60's.
+Their interest in music started with seeing The Beatles on TV in the 1960s.
 The Ives brothers founded their first band, The Tescades, at ages 6 and 9, with two childhood friends.
 Mark was on the guitar and Clive played an old drum kit belonging to his grandfather.
 The Tescades put on gigs in the garage of their house, and invited their friends to be the audience.

 Their grandfather, a drummer in the Royal Marines, and their uncle Ivor, a Jazz musician, played an instrumental role in the musical development of the Ives brothers.
 Mark played at several Modern Jazz and Dixieland Jazz gigs with his uncle Ivor.
 The latter also gave Mark his first clarinet at the age of 15.

 Mark started to learn to play the guitar and to write songs at the age of 13.
 During these early years, the Ives brothers rehearsed Mark’s new compositions.
-Clive was impressed by the talent of his older brother and tried to back him up with variety of creative tools.
-He used any available kitchen utensils as percussion instruments.
+Clive was impressed by the talent of his older brother and tried to back him up with a variety of creative tools.
+He used kitchen utensils as percussion instruments.

 At 17, Mark joined a Royal Air Force band, and played clarinet.
 Meanwhile, Clive began to study art.

 The two brothers started recording when Mark left the RAF.